A lion standing on stage at a circus entertainment venue in dark golden light, looking in the direction of the camera.

 When big cats are not performing, they are crammed into cages so small that they can just barely turn around.
 This leads to sores from lying on hard cage floors and abnormal behavior—such as constant pacing or overgrooming—to cope with their stressful environments.

-Every major American circus that uses animals has been cited for animal welfare violations.
+3. Every major American circus that uses animals has been cited for animal welfare violations.

-Animals are inhumanely confined for most of their lives.
+4. Animals are inhumanely confined for most of their lives.

 Wild animals used in circuses spend nearly 96 percent of their entire lives in chains or cages.
 They spend their lives being carted from town to town, state to state, for 11 months out of the year.

 Often, the boxcars wild animals travel in have no climate control, meaning the animals endure extreme weather conditions.
-They also are forced to eat, sleep, and defecate in the same space.
-The transport cars are often in poor shape and circuses have been repeatedly cited by the USDA for trailers with splintering wood and sharp, protruding metal pieces that could hurt the animals.
+They are also forced to eat, sleep, and defecate in the same space.
+The transport cars are often in poor shape, and circuses have been repeatedly cited by the USDA for trailers with splintering wood and sharp, protruding metal pieces that could hurt the animals.

 Due to long hours standing on hard surfaces and lack of appropriate exercises, the leading causes of death among captive elephants are foot infections and arthritis.

-Captive elephants in the US have been diagnosed with TB.
+5. Captive elephants in the US have been diagnosed with TB.

 Elephants in captivity can carry the human strain of Tuberculosis (TB).
 Those in circuses are particularly at risk due to consistent exposure with infected humans or other elephants.
 Other factors including stress caused by painful punishment, extreme confinement, poor nutrition, and consistent transport can weaken an elephant’s immune system, making it easier to contract the virus.